ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-terminal.md

 complete common programming tasks more rapidly.

 Depending on your operating system, you may already have a terminal window installed on your development workstation.
 If you are using MacOS or Linux, then you should search through the programs installed on your computer to see if you already have a suitable terminal, such as `iTerm` on MacOS and `gnome-terminal` on Ubuntu.
 If you are using Windows 10 Pro or Windows 10 Enterprise, then you may have a terminal window called `cmd` or `powershell`.
-Regardless of which terminal window is on your computer, run it and then explore the commands for completing the tasks listed above, like going into and out of a directory.
+Regardless of which terminal window is on your computer, run it and then explore the commands for completing the tasks listed above, like going into and out of a directory and creating and deleting a file or a directory.

 Once you have developed some proficiency with your computer's default terminal window, share your experiences with the other members of the [proactive